Take a tour of Flexible Variance mode

 While Flexible Variance mode might look slightly different from the other modes at first glance, its basic layout is the same: the toolbar along the top, dimensions on the left, and the grid in the center.
 It has many of the features you're familiar with in the other Analytics modes, along with some of its own.

-The toolbar at the top has menus you use to change your view of the data, as well as some function buttons.
+The toolbar at the top has menus you use to change your view of the data, as well as some other tools.

 Mode: This menu lets you change the mode, which is a pre-defined view of data that displays particular columns in the grid.
 Currently, Other modes is the only option in the menu, and it takes you back to the previous mode you were on.

-Properties: This menu lets you change the properties (information stored about a dimension) displayed in the grid.
+Properties: This menu lets you (information stored about a dimension) displayed in the grid.

-Stream: This menu lets you change the stream (series of data in the underlying database) displayed in the grid.
+Stream: This menu lets you (series of data in the underlying database) displayed in the grid.

-Measure: This menu lets you change the measures (numerical data) displayed in the grid.
+Measure: This menu lets you (numerical data) displayed in the grid.
 The Count option allows you to replace the displayed measure value with the relative count of items in a specific dimension.